Nuts

 Pistachios

-Pistachio crop receipts remained flat at 1.49 billion pounds, exceeding the INC’s forecast by 35% and marking a 69% increase from last year’s crop of 884.1 million pounds.
+Pistachio crop receipts remain unchanged at 1.49 billion pounds, a 69% increase from last year’s crop of 884.1 million pounds.
 This harvest stands as California’s largest crop yet, surpassing the previous record set in 2021 of 1.16 billion pounds.

 February shipments continued the strong momentum with a record for the month at 111 million pounds.
 This represents a 48% increase compared to the same period last year and a 65% year-over-year growth.
 The driving force continues to be exports, with February’s export shipments totaling 82 million pounds.
 Exports are now up +91% year-over-year.